menu

 Operating environment

-The business environment in which Cargotec operates is complex, stemming from high interest rates and inflation, possible interruptions in supply chains, growing geopolitical tensions, and sluggish growth estimates.
-However, many of our customers and partners are performing well.
+The business environment in which Cargotec operates is complex, stemming from high interest rates and inflation, growing geopolitical tensions, and sluggish growth estimates.
+However, the global economy has remained remarkably resilient and the shipping market is in a strong cycle.

 What do you think of the site?